qodeinvestments/Swan-Documentation/Systems/100_Baggers/Dolat_Algotech/readme.md

 #### What risks do we see?

 i) SEBI is actively disuading people to trade F&O: Why do we think so ?
-    - Higher STT
+    -Higher STT
-    - Higher Taxes on F&O
+    -Higher Taxes on F&O
-    - Writing Reports as to how F&O traders dont make money with stats
+    -Writing Reports as to how F&O traders dont make money with stats -Promoting Mutual Funds
-    - Promoting Mutual Funds

 ii)  If BG's are no longer accepted with the exchange: This will be a game changer, returns will fall to half of what it is ( Looking at the way SEBI is moving, this is very much on the table) iii) Issues with Scaling: There is a limitation of Volumes and scale in this game